daler/pybedtools/docs/source/tutorial.rst

 The following is a list of items I plan to work on for future releases of :mod:`pybedtools`.
 Help and feedback are welcome!:

+* Finish wrapping the rest of the BEDTools_ programs

 * Better mechanism for handling temp files.

     * :class:`bedtool` objects could keep track of all their 'parent'